awslabs/amazon-timestream-tools/tools/continuous-ingestor/README.md

                         The SIN signal frequency (m | h | d | we | mo | qu | ye) (default:m)
   --seed SEED           The seed with which to initialize random, (default: now()).
-  --autostop AUTOSTOP   Add autostop to stop each individual ingestor thread after N iterates records. (default:0, unlimited) --dry-run             Add dry run to preview the dimenions of metrics and events.
+  --autostop AUTOSTOP   Add autostop to stop each individual ingestor thread after N iterates records. (default:0, unlimited) --dry-run             Add dry run to preview the dimensions of metrics and events.

 ```